RohitAwx/File-Wizard/README.md

 # File-Wizard
-An open-source file conversion web app built with NextJs, Python, and AWS for
+An open-source file conversion web app built with ReactJs, Python, and AWS for
         the HTTP API, Lambda functions, and S3 object storage.
                  Converts .docx files to .pdf